rhysd/Shiba/README.md

     TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+In packaged app, Electron part is licensed with below notice:

+    Copyright (c) 2014 GitHub Inc.